It’s nearly Christmas.

 It won’t be long now until you are spraying yourself with your new scent, trying on your swanky scarf, demolishing the turkey and sipping that Sauvignon.
 With that in mind, here are 3 life changing gifts from all of us here at Mindful Presenter.

 Here are a hand picked selection of our favourite TED Talks this Christmas chosen for 3 reasons:

 – The power and life changing potential of their message

 – The simple yet beautiful way in which the messages are delivered

 – The inherent gifts they offer each of us at this special time of year

 1. Try going nowhere

-This year for me will be the third Christmas since my mothers passing.
-Seventy nine years ago she came like each of us, she came into this world from nowhere, to be now here and then seventy nine years on she left to be seemingly nowhere once again.
-During that time she spent most of her life trying to get somewhere; here was ok, but it was never really good enough.
+This year for me, will be the sixth Christmas since my mothers passing.
+Like each of us, she came into this world from nowhere, to be now here; then seventy nine years on she left to be seemingly nowhere once again.
+During that time she spent most of her life trying to get somewhere.

 That’s why our first gift to you is Pico Iyer’s TED Talk ‘The Art of Stillness.’

 As a presentation skills and public speaking coach we are crystal clear that the one winning ingredient of every great speech is passion.
 That said, most people perceive passion as a state of high energy and exuberance where the speaker is loudly leaping around the platform making lavish gestures.

-As Pico so eloquently demonstrates in this talk passion is equally and highly visible through sensitivity, belief and a level of authenticity that means even the most softly spoken presenter can demonstrate extraordinary passion.
+As Pico so eloquently demonstrates in this talk, passion is equally and highly visible through sensitivity, belief and a level of authenticity.
+Even the most softly spoken presenter can demonstrate extraordinary passion.